India's Adani Group pre-pays over $900 mln worth share-backed financing

-BENGALURU, March 7 (Reuters) - Embattled Indian conglomerate Adani said on Tuesday it prepaid share-backed financing of 73.74 billion rupees ($901.16 million), as part of its promoters' commitment to cut overall leverage backed by Adani listed company shares.
+BENGALURU, March 7 (Reuters) - Embattled Indian conglomerate Adani said on Tuesday it prepaid share-backed financing of 73.74 billion rupees ($901.16 million), as part of its promoters' commitment to cut overall leverage backed by shares of the Group's listed companies.

+The billionaire Gautam Adani-led Adani Group has been looking to ease concerns about its credit profile after a U.S.-based short seller and alleged improper use of offshore tax havens and stock manipulation, which Adani denied.

+Promoters of the group's flagship firm, Adani Enterprises ADEL.NS will release 31 million shares, or a 4% stake, while Adani Ports' APSE.NS promoters will release 155 million shares, or an 11.8% stake, the group said in a statement.

 ($1 = 81.8280 Indian rupees)